 Dr. Richard Selznick’s The Shut-Down Learner: Helping Your Academically Discouraged Child can help.
-In his book, Dr. Selznick helps parents understand their struggling child in a new way and gives lots of practical ways to help these children become more successful.
+In his book, Dr. Selznick helps parents understand their struggling child in a new way and gives numerous practical strategies to help these children become more successful.

 The Shut-Down Learner, according to Dr. Selznick, is a student who has just quit trying.
 This student is beaten down from years of effort and years of perceived failure.
 The shut-down learner might seem angry or withdrawn or the reverse, perky yet insecure.
 Either way, this student is not thriving and needs help.
 With a very conversational tone, Dr. Selznick addresses the topic with compassion and a high level of understanding.
-He’s worked with children with learning disabilities for many years, allowing him to notice some patterns in behavior and develop tips to help a struggling student regain confidence.
+He’s worked with children with learning disabilities for many years, allowing him to notice some patterns in behavior and to develop tips to help a struggling student regain confidence.
 By helping parents see their children’s unique gifts, Dr. Selznick is able to help parents and children work together to reach the child’s full potential.
 We chatted with Dr. Selznick earlier this month to get some insights on how math anxiety in a young child could escalate to shutdown learning and what parents can do to prevent it.

 Raising Smart Girls (RSG): How early can you identify if your child is a shutdown learner?

-Rick Selznick (RS): I’m a psychologist and I have evaluated a couple of thousand kids throughout my career.
-I have a battery of tests that I give where everyone is able to see the kid’s characteristic strengths and weaknesses.
-Or what I call “cracks in the foundation.”
+Rick Selznick (RS): I’m a psychologist, and I have evaluated a couple of thousand kids throughout my career.
+I have a battery of tests that I give where everyone is able to see the kid’s characteristic strengths and weaknesses, or what I call, “cracks in the foundation.”
 I think you can identify the cracks in a child’s foundation as early as four years old.

 And, while I am not comfortable with labeling, in general, I will say to a parent of a four year-old what the problem is if I find a problem.
 Not to downplay the process at schools, but frequently, there is a procedure to follow where teachers have to watch a child’s behavior for one or two years before taking action.
 That way, it’s put off until they are six, seven, or eight.
 Once your child has hit eight or nine, the cracks are no longer cracks.
 They’ve widened into significant defects that could have been addressed at age four.

-RSG: How does shut down learning typically manifest itself.
+RSG: How does shut down learning typically manifest itself?

 Over the years, there are two trends I have noticed.
 Shutdown learners tend to exhibit traits in two ways.
-The first, which I call “Style One” is where the child is completely fed up with learning, has a bad attitude and just doesn’t want to engage at any level anymore.
+The first, which I call, “Style One,” is where the child is completely fed up with learning, has a bad attitude, and just doesn’t want to engage at any level anymore.
 “Style Two,” I describe as pleasant and terribly insecure.
 I typically see this in female learners more than males.
-In the book, I describe a girl named Sarah who was a pleasure to have in class.
-She always enters the class smiling and seems to get along very well with other kids during class though Sarah never participates and always seems as if her mind is elsewhere.
+In the book, I describe a girl named, Sarah, who was a pleasure to have in class.
+She always enters the class smiling and seems to get along very well with other kids during class, though Sarah never participates and always seems as if her mind is elsewhere.

 Sarah’s work reflected a general lack of effort.
-It was clear that she felt poorly equipped to manage her classes and her positive demeanor in school was largely a coverup designed to keep others from seeing how embarrassed and insecure she felt.
-Style two kids have learned one thing that has served them well.
-They are good at navigating social waters and teachers and other adults see them as positive and engaging and hence they don’t get referred for additional help.
+It was clear that she felt poorly equipped to manage her classes, and her positive demeanor in school was largely a coverup designed to keep others from seeing how embarrassed and insecure she felt.
+Style Two kids have learned one thing that has served them well.
+They are good at navigating social waters and teachers and other adults see them as positive and engaging, and hence they don’t get referred for additional help.

 RSG: When it comes to math, studies have shown that many parents suffer from math anxiety and unassumingly pass that on to their kids.
 How can parents recognize math anxiety in themselves and their children?
-What are some practical tips for working with a child that has math anxiety or anxiety about learning a particular subject?
+What are some practical tips for working with a child who has math anxiety or anxiety about learning a particular subject?

-RS: I really, I do think math anxiety can be jarring and it stems from the realization of one’s inability to be fluent in understanding math concepts.
+RS: I do think math anxiety can be jarring, and it stems from the realization of one’s inability to be fluent in understanding math concepts.
 Many parents didn’t have a great relationship with math when they were young and are now asked to essentially become math coaches for their children when they help with homework.
 It is easy to pass on subtle negative messages about the subject if one is not intentional about censoring those thoughts and feelings.

 For kids that are prone to anxiety and already feeling insecure about tests and schoolwork, math anxiety can be particularly crippling, initiating a pretty significant and vicious cycle the — I hate math—kind.
 I don’t consider myself good at math.
 My wife and I have two kids, and it turned out one is a natural at math, and the other one is not.
 It happened to be the way you would predict also: male, female.
 To help your child, the most important thing you can do is manage your frustration level as you try to navigate learning math with your child.
 Consistently reinforce to your child that they are smart and capable and that with extra practice, they can build their math confidence.
 Lastly, get your child professional help in the form of tutors and learning specialists if that is what will serve them best.

 RSG: Over the last decade, since your book was published, have there been any updates to the research on the shutdown learner that would be useful to share?

-RS: My recent research has been focused on Dyslexia and related learning disabilities however I do have a blog that goes out every Friday on my Shut Down Learner website.
+RS: My recent research has been focused on Dyslexia and related learning disabilities; however, I do have a blog that goes out every Friday on my Shut Down Learner website.
 I provide regular insights on relevant topics of interest to parents.
 For example, we are currently featuring content on how to effectively help with homework to support parents as the school year ramps up.

 RSG: If parents can only take away one thing from this conversation, what would it be?